hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ## Course materials and technology

 This course uses Immediate Access to course materials.
 All students have access to a digital version of the textbook and associated materials on the first day of class and have until the 10th day of instruction to OPT-OUT of the low cost digital materials, but will have to purchase the materials elsewhere.
 Students are automatically charged on the 10th day (5th day for Summer courses) to continue to have access to course materials for the rest of term.
+See Canvas for details.
 <!-- More info can be found at [http://www.kennelbookstore.com/immediateaccess][56263602] -->

 - **Canvas:** The central repository for all course materials and information found here: [https://fresnostate.instructure.com](https://fresnostate.instructure.com).